-Don't use any drug that hides fatigue--the only cure for fatigue is rest.
+Do not use any drug that hides fatigue--the only cure for fatigue is rest.
 Alcohol can make the effects of other drugs much worse.
-The safest rule is don't mix drugs with driving at all.
+The safest rule is do not mix drugs with driving at all.

 Use of drugs can lead to traffic accidents resulting in death, injury, and property damage.
 Furthermore, it can lead to arrest, fines, and jail sentences.
 It can also mean the end of a person's driving career.